The yoga of the Bhagavad Gita

 Spending hours in and out of meditation invoking Om constantly produces the most profound changes in the meditator’s psychic energy system on the physical, astral, and causal levels.
 The union of the prana (breath) and the subtle vibrations of Om produce dramatic repolarization of the consciousness and life force.
 Sensitive yogis will experience this along with a myriad other transformations.

-Of these elements, listening is the key to success in meditation.
+Since meditation is based on sound, next to the mechanics of Om Yoga practice, listening to the sound of our mental intonations is the key to success.
 That is because if we center our attention in listening to the mental sound of Om as we intone it, we become totally receptive to the effects of Om and also cut off distractions, mostly by making ourselves indifferent to them.
 Nearly every time that I just don’t feel right in meditation or it seems that things are not going as they should, the moment I remember to be focused on listening to (inwardly hearing) my inner intonations of Om, everything straightens out and moves onward.

-It is essential that we be centered in the etheric levels of our being, and this is done by intoning Om and listening to those intonations.
+It is essential that we be centered in the etheric levels of our being from whence sound arises, and this is done by intoning Om and listening to those intonations.
 This is the Golden Rule of Om meditation.
 During meditation, whatever happens, whatever comes or goes, relax and keep listening to your inner intonations of Om.
 It is the sound of Om that accomplishes everything.
 And by listening to it you become totally receptive and responsive to it so it can work its transforming purpose to the maximum degree.

 It is traditional for some brief prayer to be made before and after meditation.
 Usually before meditation a simple prayer is made asking divine blessing and guidance.
 Then at the end another brief prayer is made giving thanks, offering the meditation to God, and asking divine blessing for the rest of the day.
 There is no set form, just words from the heart.
 This is not essential for Om Yoga practice, but those who are so inclined may find it beneficial.